 Does the heater controller retain its set programming after a power outage?

 Yes, the setpoint retains the last value.
 You do not need to re-adjust.
 The only problem is the temperature unit reset to Celsius by default.
 If you want to see it in Fahrenheit, you will have to change it manually again.

-A nice little heater, we will happily recommend it for your aquarium to keep your small pet’s home warm and cozy.
+A nice little heater, I will happily recommend it for your aquarium to keep your small pet’s home warm and cozy.
 For the best performance of the heater, the vendor Hygger recommends using a pump that circulates water.
 If you place the heating rod somewhere near the pump discharge, warm water distribution will be better.